lindenbaum/eipmi/README.md

 The API of EIPMI has been designed to be as similar as possible to existing erlang protocol implementations (e.g. `gen_udp`).
-However, since sessions may be share between multiple processes it is not possible to send asynchronous events to a specific process.
+However, since sessions may be shared between multiple processes it is not possible to send asynchronous events to a specific process.

 Therefore, EIPMI provides the possibility to distribute asynchronous events for all currently existing sessions through a `gen_event`.
-User can subscribe to EIPMI events using `eipmi:add_handler/2` or `eipmi:add_sup_handler/2`.
+Users can subscribe to EIPMI events using `eipmi:add_handler/2` or `eipmi:add_sup_handler/2`.
-Subscription can be cancelled using `eipmi:delete_handler/2`.
+Subscriptions can be cancelled using `eipmi:delete_handler/2`.
 The functions are basically wrappers for the known `gen_event` functions.
 The subscriber must therefore implement the `gen_event` behaviour and be prepared to receive the following events on the `handle_event/2` callback: